A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Short, Medium and Long Requests

 \subparagraph*{Sketch paths and routing between tiles.} Each path $p_i$ computed by the randomized rounding procedure is projected to a sketch path $p^s_i$ in the sketch graph.
 The final path $\hat{p}_i$ assigned to request $r_i$ traverses the same sequence of tiles, namely, the projection of $\hat{p}_i$ is also $p^s_i$.

 \subparagraph*{Routing rules within a tile~\cite{icalpEvenM10}.} Each tile is partitioned to quadrants as depicted in Figure~\ref{fig:quads}.
 The bold sides (i.e., ``walls'') of the quadrants indicate that final paths may not cross these walls.
 The classification of the requests ensures that source vertices of requests reside only in SW quadrants of tiles.
 Final paths may not enter the SW quadrants; they may only emanate from them.
-If the endpoint of a sketch path $p^s_i$ ends in tile $T$, then the path $\hat{p}_i$ must reach a copy of its destination $b_i$ in $T$.
-Reaching the destination is guaranteed by having $\hat{p}_i$ reach the top row of the NE quadrant of $T$ (and thus it must reach the row of $b_i$ along the way).
+If the endpoint of a sketch path $p^s_i$ ends in tile $T$, then the path $\hat{p}_i$ must reach a copy of its destination row $b_i$ in $T$.
+Reaching the destination row $b_i$ is guaranteed by having $\hat{p}_i$ reach the top row of the NE quadrant of $T$ (and thus it must reach the row of $b_i$ along the way).

-\subparagraph*{Crossbar routing.~\cite{spaaEvenMP15}.} Routing in each quadrant is simply an instance of routing in a 2D grid where requests enter from two adjacent sides and exit from the opposite sides.
-Figure~\ref{fig:crossbar} depicts such an instance in which requests arrive from the left and bottom sides and exit from the top and right side.
-The following claim characterizes when crossbar routing succeeds.

-\begin{claim}{\cite{spaaEvenMP15}} Consider a $2$-dimensional directed $a\times b$ grid.
-A set of requests can be routed from the bottom and left boundaries of the grid to the opposite boundaries if and only if the number of requests that should exit each side is at most the length of the corresponding side. \end{claim}
+\subparagraph*{Crossbar routing.~\cite{spaaEvenMP15}.} Routing in each quadrant is simply an instance of routing in a (uni-directional) 2D grid where requests enter from two adjacent sides and exit from the opposite sides, that is, there are 4 types of requests: for $X \in \{S, W\}$ and $Y \in \{N, E\}$, let $\rm{req}(X \rightarrow Y)$ denote the set of path requests whose entry point to the tile is in the $X$ side and whose exit point is the $Y$ side.
+In fact, only the NE quadrant has all four types of requests cross it.
+The SE and NW quadrants have only two out of the four types.
+Figure~\ref{fig:crossbar} depicts such an instance of routing in one of the quadrants, in which requests arrive from the left and bottom sides and exit from the top and right sides.
+To show that crossbar routing within a quadrant succeeds in our case, we use the following claim from~\cite{spaaEvenMP15}. \begin{claim}{\cite[Proposition~5, Remark~6]{spaaEvenMP15}} Consider a $2$-dimensional directed $a\times b$ grid with edges of uniform capacity.
+A set of requests can be routed from the bottom and left boundaries of the grid to the opposite boundaries, if and only if the number of requests that should exit each side is at most the total capacity of edges crossing that side. \end{claim}